-The fields that comprise Blo' Norton Lows stretch from the Blo'Norton Banks road to the River Little Ouse.
+The fields that comprise Blo' Norton Lows stretches from Fen Road to the River Little Ouse.
 The field adjacent to the road slopes steeply to the valley floor and affords lovely views over these wild and secluded meadows.
 Although the pasture is agriculturally improved, this field retains beautiful hedges with mature oaks and crab apples.
 An alder-lined ditch marks the start of the middle field which comprises rough, often wet pasture, dominated by sedges and rushes.
 Only the lowest field, beyond another reed-filled ditch, appears never to have been ploughed.

-Sheep and cow grazing on the Lows
+Sheep and cow grazing on The Lows

-The Little Ouse Headwaters Project took on a ten-year lease of this 4.5ha site from its owners, the Blo' Norton Church Lands Charity, in 2002.
+Little Ouse Headwaters Project took on a ten-year lease of this 4.5ha site from its owners, the Blo' Norton Church Lands Charity, in 2002.
 It had been left un-grazed for over two years and the lower fields were heavily waterlogged.
 As a result the grassland had become rank and thatched, and reed and reed-grass were increasing at the expense of the richer fenland plant communities.

 The restoration project aims to increase the area of species-rich fen meadow while retaining a mosaic of fenland vegetation types.
 It will also ensure that the character of the hedgerows is retained and improved, and promote public access and enjoyment.

-In 2003, we replaced the broken fences and installed gates and a water supply so that we could reinstate grazing.
+In 2003, we replaced the broken fences, installed gates and a water supply so that we could reinstate grazing.
 Some of the huge crack willows along the boundary with Blo' Norton Little Fen were pollarded to prevent them collapsing over the new fence and to prolong their lives and enhance their interest for wildlife.
 Sheep and cattle have already transformed the appearance of the sward.
-On the upper field topping is used to supplement grazing to control the growth of stinging nettles.
+On the upper field topping is used to supplement grazing to control the growth of Stinging Nettles.

 In 2004, the ditches between the fields were re-profiled to provide open water habitat to attract aquatic invertebrates, plants and amphibians.
-Species lost from the Lows, such as water crowfoot, water plantain, and the fen speciality, Brookweed, rapidly reappeared.
+Species lost from The Lows, such as Water Crowfoot, Water Plantain, and the fen speciality, Brookweed, rapidly reappeared.
 New bridges ensure that visitors can still follow the path around these fields.

 Early Marsh Orchid

-Early Marsh Orchid: This beautiful orchid has become very localised because of drainage and agricultural improvement of fens and marshes.
-A small population survived on the Lows and we hope that the reintroduction of favourable management will encourage it to increase.
+Early Marsh Orchid (Dactylorhiza incarnata): This beautiful orchid has become very localised because of drainage and agricultural improvement of fens and marshes.
+A small population survived on The Lows and we hope that the reintroduction of favourable management will encourage it to increase.

-Puss Moth: The amazing caterpillars of this large moth may be found feeding on willow leaves around the edges of this site between July and September.
+Puss Moth (Cerura vinula): The amazing caterpillars of this large moth may be found feeding on willow leaves around the edges of this site between July and September.